csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Checklist --Beyond Accuracy: Behavioral Testing of NLP models with CheckList ([ribeiro...sameer singh, 2020](https://arxiv.org/abs/2005.04118))
     - matrix of general linguistic capabilities + test types
 - Fixing Model Bugs with Natural Language Patches ([murty, manning, lundberg, & ribeiro 2022](https://openreview.net/forum?id=B6wzhbPhsZ9))

   - specify patches with natural language rather than hard rule, allowing them to better handle text
   - finetune a model to combine original model output with output from a patch-conditioned interpreter head
+- interpretable models
   - Aug-imodels: Augmenting Interpretable Models with LLMs during Training ([singh, askari, caruana, & gao, 2023](https://arxiv.org/abs/2209.11799))
+  - Infini-gram: Scaling Unbounded n-gram Language Models to a Trillion Tokens ([liu, min, zettlemoyer, choic, & Hajishirzi, 2024](https://arxiv.org/pdf/2401.17377.pdf))
+    - motivation: hard to scale ngram models to large datasets and large data lengths

+    - soln 1: backoff ([Jurafsky & Martin, 2000](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=uZg9l58AAAAJ&citation_for_view=uZg9l58AAAAJ:2osOgNQ5qMEC)) - select *n* based on the longest suffix of the prompt that has a non-zero count in the corpus
+      - counts of the next token yield the prob. of the next token
+      - Katz backoff ([Katz, 1987](https://ieeexplore.ieee.org/abstract/document/1165125)) discounts probs to yield valid prob. distr.

+    - soln 2: represent prob. table in [suffix array](https://en.wikipedia.org/wiki/Suffix_array) to make things very fast
+      - suffix array stores address to each location in the training data alphabetically sorted
+        - roughly the same size
+      - this makes it fast to search for instances of an ngram (and also for what precedes/follows it)

+    - results show that infinigram can considerably improve perplexities when it is linearly combined with the logits from LLMs (experiments up to llama-2 70B)

 ## architecture/attention variants